IHE/QRPH.CCG/input/pagecontent/CCG_v3_data_in.md

   - telecom, if known

-- the patient’s **IPS document**, which **SHALL** include all content defined in the FHIR IPS content model and available to the Guideline Performer.
+- the patient’s **IPS document**, which **SHALL** include all the content defined in the FHIR IPS content model which is available to the Guideline Performer.